For property level flood mapping and data we strongly recommend you contact the relevant local council.

-The Flood mapping implementation kit (PDF, 877KB) was written to assist local councils and disaster management groups to use flood mapping products to improve their disaster management and land use planning.
+The Flood mapping implementation kit (PDF, 877KB) assists local councils and disaster management groups to use flood mapping products to improve their disaster management and land use planning.

-The Guide for flood studies and mapping in Queensland (PDF, 2.5MB) was designed to promote a consistent approach to flood studies and mapping throughout the state.
+The Guide for flood studies and mapping in Queensland (PDF, 2.54MB) promotes a consistent approach to flood studies and mapping throughout the state.